ApiLogicServer/Docs/docs/index.md

 **3. Customize: Logic Automation, Python Flexibility**

-Customize created projects in your IDE, with Python and standard libaries.
+Customize [created projects](Project-Structure.md){:target="_blank" rel="noopener"} in your IDE, with Python and standard libaries.
 Significantly, Microservice Automation also includes:.

 * ***Logic Automation*** means you customize logic using **Rules and Python** in your IDE